s4/docs/source/examples/twitter_topic_counter.rst

   * In this example, ``TopNTopicPE`` is configured to output the top 10 topics (``entryCount``) once every 10 seconds (``outputFrequencyByTimeBoundary``).
   * ``dtfPersister`` refers to an implementation of a Persister which simply writes output to a file on disk.
   * Since the only possible value of ``reportKey`` is ``1`` (this value is set in ``TopicCountAndReportPE``), all events on the ``AggregatedTopicSeen`` stream end up in a single instance of ``TopNTopicPE``.
 This done because it is convenient to have all the top topics in a single PE to compute the top N. This works for this toy application, but in real applications, this is not a scalable approach.
 One alternative is to use a layer of intermediate 'reducers' to handle larger streams.
+  * This PE does not generate an output stream

 **Implementation**

 .. code-block:: scala